Garanas/nodejs-ffmpeg/README.md

 ## Demo data

 The demo data are mp4s of the game [Supreme Comamnder: Forged Alliance](https://steamcommunity.com/app/9420), maintained by [Forged Alliance Forever](https://www.faforever.com/).
 Specifically, it is about [this pull request](https://github.com/FAForever/fa/pull/4040).
-The example works with any data, as long as:
+The example works out of the box with any data, as long as:

 - [x] They use the same encoding
 - [x] They are of the same resolution